 Generally speaking, crisis management teams have a specific function and some roles that are universal (for example, each team must have a designated leader and communications, admin/logistics, and business or functional representation).
-The role of the Crisis Management Team is to manage events and ensure appropriate actions are carried out based on current impacts of the event, as well as potential risks and impacts.
+The role of the Crisis Management Team is to manage events and ensure appropriate actions are carried out based on the current impacts of the event, as well as potential risks and impacts.

 Multiple crisis teams may exist, with each activating and providing guidance depending on the situation.
 For example, IT may have a crisis team that activates related to actual or potential IT-related outages, with no other area even being aware.

-The concepts and roles apply to any level of crisis team, but for this blog, we are focusing on a corporate level crisis management team to oversee and manage events that have a corporate-level impact.
+The concepts and roles apply to any level of the crisis team, but for this blog, we are focusing on a corporate level crisis management team to oversee and manage events that have a corporate-level impact.

 How should your organization set up its Crisis Management Team in terms of the roles and departments represented?

-In today’s post we’ll break down the main players or roles that should be included on your team—and note what each person will contribute toward managing the crisis.
+In today’s post, we’ll break down the main players or roles that should be included on your team—and note what each person will contribute toward managing the crisis.